kevinliyanto/js-exercise/exercise/03/README.md

 ## Exercise 4: integers.js

 This exercise is somewhat similar to exercise 2, but you are provided number `val1` and `val2` on your function `printAllIntegers`.
 Using a loop, print every integers between val1 and val2 (inclusive).
-Print it so that val2 will be the last printed number.
+Print it so that the integer closest to val2 will be the last printed number.

 ```sh
 $ node integers.js